What Are the Benefits of Water Aerobics for Seniors?

 Other Benefits of Water Aerobics for Seniors

-With a healthy diet, water aerobics offers seniors more than physical exercise.
-Here are the added benefits of water exercises, essential to overall wellness.
+Water aerobics offers seniors more than physical exercise.
+Here are the added benefits of water exercises, which are essential to overall wellness.

 Pain Management